arpan7sarkar/React_Journey/notes.md

 jsx is not html+js its a totally whole diferent syntax JSX is behind the scene react.createelemnt then js object then html(while rendering)

+use navigate not only shifts the page it shifts the changes of website 100% same to how broswers upper arrows works